AshleyLTW/benihassanresearchgroup.github.io/site.md

 <li class="mb1"><span class="emph">The lower cemetery at Beni Hassan</span>: This cemetery is located within the escarpment at the foot of the cliffs, which was originally excavated between 1902 and 1904 by John Garstang from Liverpool University.
 Some 888 individual burials were uncovered and date from the late 6th dynasty to the first half of the 12th dynasty.
 These tombs belong to officials serving the administators buried in the upper cemetery and contain small rock-cut tombs with square-shaped cult chambers, one or two short shafts and short burial chambers.
 These tombs have not received the attention accorded to the more famous and renowned tombs in the upper cemetery.
 Nonetheless, the burials have yielded a wealth of archaeological material, such as pottery, coffins, wooden models of boats and figurines, and other funerary equipment, which is crucial to determine the date of the burials in both levels at the site and, more importantly, our understanding of the burial customs and religious beliefs of Egyptian society at the time.</li>
 </ol>

-For further reading see: M. Bommas,"First Intermediate Period tombs at Beni Hassan: Problems and Priorities (including BH no.
+For further reading see:
+</ul><li>M. Bommas,"First Intermediate Period tombs at Beni Hassan: Problems and Priorities (including BH no.
-420 and the unpublished box coffin fragment BH3Liv)", *Studien zur Altägyptischen Kultur*, 41 (2012), 43-65.
+420 and the unpublished box coffin fragment BH3Liv)", *Studien zur Altägyptischen Kultur*, 41 (2012), 43-65.<li></ul>

 </main>